ngrootscholten/threadline/packages/cli/README.md

 ## Expert Files

-Create an `/experts` folder in your repository with markdown files.
-See [Expert Format](../../docs/EXPERT_FORMAT.md) for details.
+Create a `/threadlines` folder in your repository with markdown files.
+See [Threadline Format](../../docs/EXPERT_FORMAT.md) for details.